 Fortunately, they’ve done you the great service of opening up shop next door to each other (as all good rivals should) so pop your nose in and see which one might tickle your taste buds or, if you’re really dedicated, try one of each for the ultimate comparison.

 I wasn’t able to chomp through two but word on the street is that Lafayette is the better place, so I ate there.
 Verdict: delicious, even if it was scornful to, and I therefore resisted, dolloping ketchup on top.

 8. Spot some street art at Z Lot

 You don’t need to traipse into derelict buildings in Detroit to find spectacular street art.
 Right in the centre of downtown is Z Lot where the alleyway or ‘Belt’ between two parts of the Z Garage showcases the work of local artists.
-If you’re looking for free things to do in Detroit, checking out the street art scene should be on your list.
+If you’re looking for free activities, checking out the street art scene should be on your list.

 9. Check out the Theatre District

 Whether you’re there to see a show or a gig (Paul McCartney was playing while I was in town), or you’re just there to check out the divine Art Deco buildings, the Theatre District has some amazing photo potential.